British European Airways Flight 548: Industrial relations background

-On Monday 19 June 1972, the day following the accident, the International Federation of Air Line Pilots' Associations (IFALPA) had declared as a worldwide protest strike against aircraft hijacking which had become commonplace in the early 1970s.
-Support was expected, but the British Air Line Pilots Association (BALPA) organised a postal ballot to ask members at British European Airways (BEA) whether they wanted to strike.
+On Monday 19 June 1972, the day following the accident, the International Federation of Air Line Pilots' Associations (IFALPA) had declared, as a worldwide protest, a strike action against aircraft hijacking, which had become commonplace in the early 1970s.
+Support was expected, but the British Air Line Pilots Association (BALPA) organised a postal ballot to ask members at British European Airways (BEA) whether they wanted to join the strike.
 Because of the impending strike, travellers had amended their plans to avoid disruption, and as a result Flight 548 was full despite Sunday being traditionally a day of light travel.

 BALPA was also in an industrial dispute with BEA over pay and conditions.
-The dispute was controversial, those in favour being mainly younger pilots, and those against mostly older.
+The dispute was controversial, those in favour being mainly younger pilots and those against mostly older.
 A group of twenty-two BEA Trident co-pilots known as supervisory first officers (SFOs) were already on strike, citing their low status and high workload.
 To help train newly qualified co-pilots, SFOs were told to occupy only the third flight-deck seat of the Trident as a "P3", operating the aircraft's systems and helping the captain (known as "P1" on the BEA Trident fleet) and the co-pilot ("P2") who handled the aircraft.
 In other airlines and aircraft, the job of SFO/P3 was usually performed by flight engineers.
 As a result of being limited to the P3 role, BEA Trident SFOs/P3s were denied experience of aircraft handling, which led to loss of pay, which they resented.
 In addition, their status led to a regular anomaly: experienced SFO/P3s could only assist while less-experienced co-pilots actually flew the aircraft.

 Captain Key's outburst

 Tensions came to a head shortly before the accident.
-Three days earlier on 15 June, a captain complained that his inexperienced co-pilot "would be useless in an emergency".
+Three days earlier, on 15 June, a captain complained that his inexperienced co-pilot "would be useless in an emergency."
 Upset, the co-pilot committed a serious error on departure from London Heathrow, setting the high-lift devices fully down instead of up.
 The mistake was noted and remedied by the SFO, who related the event to colleagues as an example of avoidable danger.
-This became known among BEA pilots as the "Dublin Incident".
+This became known among BEA pilots as the "Dublin Incident."